-- 37. The Authority has obligated, expended, received, and used public funds of the Government of Guam and the U.S. Federal Government in accordance with the purpose for which such funds have been appropriated or otherwise authorized by Guam or federal law.
-Such obligation, expenditure, receipt, or use of public funds was in accordance with any limitations, conditions, or mandatory directions imposed by Guam or federal law, except for matters disclosed in the Schedule of Findings and Questioned Costs. - 38.
-Money or similar assets handled by the Authority on behalf of the Government of Guam or the U.S. Federal Government have been properly and legally administered, and the accounting and record keeping related thereto is proper, accurate, and in accordance with law. - 39.
-The Authority has identified the requirements of laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each federal program as identified in Part 3 of the Compliance Supplement dated March 2009. - 40.
-The Authority has identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations, including the status of follow-up on prior audit findings (and information about all management decisions) by federal awarding agencies and pass-through entities. - 41.
-The Authority has identified and disclosed interpretations of any compliance requirements that have varying interpretations. - 42.
-The Authority certifies that it has not used federal funds for lobbying for specific federal awards and that it has disclosed, or will disclose, any expenditures of nonfederal funds made for lobbying purposes. - 43.
-The Authority has identified and disclosed all amounts questioned and any known noncompliance with the requirements of federal awards including the results of other audits or program reviews. - 44.
-The Authority is responsible for complying, and has complied, with OMB Circular A-133, except as disclosed in the Schedule of Findings and Questioned Costs. - 45.
+- 37. Money or similar assets handled by the Authority on behalf of the Government of Guam of the U.S. Federal Government have been properly and legally administered, and the accounting and record keeping related thereto is proper, accurate, and in accordance with law. - 38.
+The Authority has identified the requirements of laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each federal program as identified in Part 3 of the Compliance Supplement dated June 2010. - 39.
+The Authority has identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations, including the status of follow-up on prior audit findings (and information about all management decisions) by federal awarding agencies and pass-through entities. - 40.
+The Authority has identified and disclosed interpretations of any compliance requirements that have varying interpretations. - 41.
+The Authority certifies that it has not used federal funds for lobbying for specific federal awards and that it has disclosed, or will disclose, any expenditures of nonfederal funds made for lobbying purposes. - 42.
+The Authority has identified and disclosed all amounts questioned and any known noncompliance with the requirements of federal awards including the results of other audits or program reviews. - 43.
+The Authority is responsible for complying, and has complied, with OMB Circular A-133, except as disclosed in the Schedule of Findings and Questioned Costs. - 44.
 The Authority is responsible for and has accurately prepared the Summary Schedule of Prior Audit findings.
-The schedule contains all findings required to be included by OMB Circular A-133. - 46.
+The schedule contains all findings required to be included by OMB Circular A-133. - 45.
 No evidence of fraud, possible irregularities, or dishonesty in fiscal operations of programs administered by the Authority has been discovered.